AWS DataMapper for DynamoDB and Typescript — Practical examples

 I took several design decisions I’m gonna explain:

-1. Our id will be generated automatically when not specified in the mapper instance.
+will be generated automatically when not specified in the mapper instance.
 It will be a UUID v4.
-If you want to handle hashKey and rangeKey I recommend to take a look at the @aws/dynamodb-data-mapper-annotations README.
+If you want to handle hashKey and rangeKey I recommend to take a look at the @aws/dynamodb-data-mapper-annotations README. - I chose to store dates as milliseconds after the UNIX epoch to save space.
+To do this I had to specify a marshall and an unmarshall function.

-3. I went for soft deletion adding a boolean attribute deleted and a date deleted_at to log when that happened.
+- I went for soft deletion adding a boolean attribute

 Setting up a client